Self-Employment Income and Taxes

-For some, calculating self-employment income is as easy as totaling up the amounts on our 1099-Misc forms and putting the number in the right box on your Schedule C. However, it's not that simple for everyone.
+For some, calculating self-employment income is as easy as totaling up the amounts on their 1099-Misc forms; for some, it's not that simple.
 And while you'll likely want to consult a tax specialist or the IRS about specific questions, this article goes over some of the basic points of self-employment income, so you can be more informed on your day-to-day business decisions.

 Likewise, here is a similar piece on 19 Self-Employment Deductions You Don't Want to Miss.

+Self-employment income is earned from carrying on a "trade or business" as a sole proprietor, an independent contractor, or some form of partnership.
 To be considered a trade or business, an activity does not necessarily have be profitable, and you do not have to work at it full time, but profit must be your motive.
-So for some who don't have profit as a motive, an activity could be considered a hobby and not a business.
-However, the IRS defines a hobby narrowly so be sure you understand the rules regarding profits and losses from a hobby.
+For those who don't have profit as a motive, an activity could be considered a hobby and not a business.
+However, the IRS defines a hobby narrowly, so be sure you understand the rules regarding profits and losses from a hobby.

 The IRS considers many factors when differentiating between activities it considers employment and contracting.
-Employees, even if they work at home, are not only directed by their employers in what work should be done but also how and when to do it.
-Employees usually receive regular paychecks, and payroll taxes are taken out.
-Additionally, the employer pays half of their Medicare and Social Security taxes.
-Employees must receive minimum wage.
-Employees receive a W-2 at tax time.
+Employees, even if they work at home, are not only directed by their employers in what work should be done, but also how and when to do it.
+Employees usually receive regular paychecks, payroll taxes are taken out, and the employer pays half of their Medicare and Social Security taxes.
+Employees must earn minimum wage and will receive a W-2 at tax time.

-Independent contractors are not as closely supervised as employees, though they may possibly work in an office.
-They often (but not always) receive work on a project basis and may or may not be paid hourly.
-However, they are not subject to minimum wage laws.
-Independent contracts pay all of their own Social Security and Medicare taxes when they file their income taxes, through the self-employment tax, and they receive 1099-MISC, not a W-2.
+Independent contractors are not as closely supervised as employees, though they may work in an office.
+They often, but not always, receive work on a project basis and may or may not be paid hourly.
+Independent contractors are not subject to minimum wage laws, and they pay all of their own Social Security and Medicare taxes, and they receive 1099-MISC, not a W-2.

-If you receive 1099s, this is simple--just tally of the totals in Box 7 "Nonemployee Compensation."
-However, keep in mind that you will only receive a 1099 if you earned more than $600 from a company.
-If you earned less you still must report that income, so keep accurate financial records.
+If you receive 1099 forms, tally up the totals in Box 7, titled "Nonemployee Compensation."
+You will only receive a 1099 form if you earned more than $600 from a company, but you'll still have to report all income less than that, so keep accurate financial records.

-If you have a business that makes and/or sells goods you will need to calculated your gross income.
-This is done by subtracting the cost of goods sold from business revenue, though you will have to take into account returns and allowances.
-Again, you will need to keep accurate records and receipts to be sure you are accounting for all of your costs and sales.
-All of this is done on Schedule C. Read more about calculating gross income.
+If you have a business that sells goods, you will need to calculate your gross income, which can be done by subtracting the cost of goods sold from revenue—taking into account returns and allowances.
+Keep accurate records and receipts to be sure you are accounting for all of your costs and sales.
+All of this is done on Schedule C.

-Most of us will use the Schedule C. (Farmers use Schedule F.) If your self-employment income is derived from a partnership use Schedule K-1.
-And then after you've calculated your income you will need Schedule SE to calculate self-employment tax.
-See all the self-employment tax forms you may need
+Most people will use the Schedule C form.
+If you're a farmer, you'll use Schedule F, and if your self-employment income comes from a partnership, you'll use Schedule K-1.
+After you've calculated your income, you will need Schedule SE to calculate self-employment tax.